U.S. employment report a green light for Fed interest rate rise

 Average hourly earnings increased 4.0 cents, or 0.2 percent from 0.4 percent in October.
 That lowered the year-on-year reading to 2.3 percent from 2.5 percent in October.
 The average workweek, however, dipped to 34.5 hours from 34.6.

-The labor force participation rate, or the share of working-age Americans who are employed or at least looking for a job, rose to 62.5 percent from a near 38-year low of 62.4 percent.
+The labour force participation rate, or the share of working-age Americans who are employed or at least looking for a job, rose to 62.5 percent from a near 38-year low of 62.4 percent.

 But a broad measure of joblessness that includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment rose one-tenth of a percentage point to 9.9 percent.
 That reflected an increase in part-time workers.